leonardopoggiani/Live-migration-Kubernetes-pods/notes/Discorso tesi.md

 Cilium and eBPF operate at the kernel layer.
 With this level of context we can make intelligent decisions about how to connect different workloads whether on the same node or between clusters.
 With eBPF and XDP Cilium enables significant improvements in latency and performance and eliminates the need for kube-proxy entirely.
 Cilium’s control and data plane has been built from the ground up for large-scale and highly dynamic cloud native environments where 100s and even 1000s of containers are created and destroyed within seconds.
 Cilium’s control plane is highly optimized, running in Kubernetes clusters of up to 5K nodes and 100K pods.
 Cilium’s data plane uses eBPF for efficient load-balancing and incremental updates, avoiding the pitfalls of large iptables rulesets.
 Cilium is fully IPv6-aware.
 With standard Kubernetes networking each cluster is an island, requiring proxies to connect workloads across clusters for the purposes of migration, disaster-recovery, or geographic locality.
 Cilium Cluster Mesh creates a single zone of connectivity for load-balancing, observability and security between nodes across multiple clusters, enabling simple, high-performance cross-cluster connectivity.
+It creates a L3 + overlay network with VXLAN or GENEVE (GEneric NEtwork Virtualization Encapsulation)

 eBPF is a revolutionary technology with origins in the Linux kernel that can run sandboxed programs in an operating system kernel.
 It is used to safely and efficiently extend the capabilities of the kernel without requiring to change kernel source code or load kernel modules.
 Historically, the operating system has always been an ideal place to implement observability, security, and networking functionality due to the kernel’s privileged ability to oversee and control the entire system.
 At the same time, an operating system kernel is hard to evolve due to its central role and high requirement towards stability and security.
 The rate of innovation at the operating system level has thus traditionally been lower compared to functionality implemented outside of the operating system. eBPF changes this formula fundamentally.
 By allowing to run sandboxed programs within the operating system, application developers can run eBPF programs to add additional capabilities to the operating system at runtime.
 The operating system then guarantees safety and execution efficiency as if natively compiled with the aid of a Just-In-Time (JIT) compiler and verification engine.
 This has led to a wave of eBPF-based projects covering a wide array of use cases, including next-generation networking, observability, and security functionality.
 Today, eBPF is used extensively to drive a wide variety of use cases: Providing high-performance networking and load-balancing in modern data centers and cloud native environments, extracting fine-grained security observability data at low overhead, helping application developers trace applications, providing insights for performance troubleshooting, preventive application and container runtime security enforcement, and much more.
 The possibilities are endless, and the innovation that eBPF is unlocked has only just begun.
 The combination of programmability and efficiency makes eBPF a natural fit for all packet processing requirements of networking solutions.
 The programmability of eBPF enables adding additional protocol parsers and easily program any forwarding logic to meet changing requirements without ever leaving the packet processing context of the Linux kernel.
 The efficiency provided by the JIT compiler provides execution performance close to that of natively compiled in-kernel code.

+With eBPF we don't need kube-proxy:
+* reduce first packet latency
+* preserve client's external ip addresses
+* supports DSR (Direct Server Return)
+* use less CPU than kube-proxy

+If we have to apply network policies to a large number of ip addresses then iptables are a lot better than eBPF.
+But if we have to modify the packet flow it's better eBPF. eBPF offers also more flexibility but is a virtual machine (a lightweight virtual machine, not a standard one) and as a virtual machine must be translated while iptables are already compiled.

 #### Flannel